curlsloth/NYU-HPC-4-newbies/README.md

 # NYU High Performance Computing (HPC) for Newbies 🍼 #

-Andrew Chang, Postdoctoral Fellow, Department of Psychology, New York University
+Andrew Chang [Postdoctoral Fellow, Department of Psychology, New York University]

 *Please email me (ac8888@nyu.edu) if you have any suggestions and advice, or spot any errors!*